III A Man

 b3,1) Spiritual products as speech, text and picture spring out of faith, study and contemplation.

-b3,3) Human-social products as arrangements of inter-human relations are organized out of know-
+b3,3) Human-social products as regulations of inter-human relations are organized and directed

-b3,4) Evaluation of realization is by merits and lasting consequences.
+b3,4) Evaluation of realization is by merits of the product and its lasting consequences.

 Expression by communication and action is a basic, universal human activity.